eliteheat/eliteheatt.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a PhD candidate in Biomedical Engineering at Georgia Tech and an American Heart Association Predoctoral Fellow.
-My interests lie in the realm of cardiovascular fluid mechanics and predictive computational modeling, with most of my graduate research focusing on developing novel methodologies aimed at providing real-time mechanical information (fluid, solid) for several cardiovascular surgical planning procedures (Transcatheter Aortic Valve Replacement, Fontan), marking a transformative step towards proactive heart disease management and mitigation.
+I'm a PhD candidate in Biomedical Engineering at Georgia Tech, and my research interests lie in the realm of cardiovascular fluid mechanics and predictive computational modeling.
+Most of my graduate research focuses on developing novel methodologies aimed at providing real-time mechanical information (fluid, solid) for several cardiovascular surgical planning procedures (Transcatheter Aortic Valve Replacement, Fontan Operation, Percutaneous Coronary Intervention).